As a kid I loved science. I used to carry a Dorling Kindersley encyclopaedia everywhere I went and read it obsessively.

 Why?
 Because it showed me how the world worked.
 What is a shadow?
 Where does rain come from?
 Why is the sky blue, and not, like, red or green?

-I loved reading other books too.
-I followed with interest the adventures of Billy Blue-hat and Roger Red-hat.
-I had a fondness for Roald Dahl, Paddington Bear, and the Jolly Postman.
-And tales that featured dragons were always appreciated.
+I liked other books too – I followed with interest the adventures of Billy Blue-hat and Roger Red-hat, had a fondness for Roald Dahl, and any tales that included dragons were always appreciated.
 But these were just for fun.
 They were silly stories, whereas my encyclopaedia… that contained the secrets of the universe.

 I knew when I grew up I’d be a scientist.
-I’d wear a lab coat.
-I’d have glasses too, because they’re cool and sciencey.
-I’d probably invent the hover-car, just so I wouldn’t get stuck in traffic and could get to the lab to science sooner.
+I’d wear a lab coat, and probably invent the hover-car just so I could get to the lab and science sooner.

 This plan was definitely, definitely, definitely what I’d end up doing.

 For the first time in my life, I realised that these books contained information.
-Lessons I could draw.
-Not in the overt way of a science book, but they explained other ideas.
+Lessons I could learn.
+Not in the obvious way of my science book, but they explained other ideas.
 What is courage?
 How do we act if we want to be a good person?
 What is the real difference between right and wrong?

-And the less I learnt from science, the more I seemed to learn from fiction.
-Harry Potter would teach me to always question authority to determine whose interests they really cared about.
+But the less I learnt from science, the more I seemed to learn from fiction.
+Harry Potter would teach me to always determine whether authority really had my interests at heart.
 His Dark Materials would put form to my beliefs.
 The Wheel of Time would show me the burden of leadership.